Quantum recurrences and the arithmetic of Floquet dynamics: Introduction

-Periodically driven quantum systems have come under intense study in recent years, and have been related to thermalization in closed systems \cite{kaufman_2016_quantum}, quantum many-body scars \cite{Pai_and_Pretko_scar_2019,Sen_scar_2020,Norio_scars_2020}, and exotic phases of matter such as discrete time crystals and Floquet topological phases \cite{roy_2017_floquet,sacha_2017_time,khemani_2019_a}.
+Periodically driven quantum systems have come under intense study in recent years and have been related to thermalization in closed systems \cite{kaufman_2016_quantum}, quantum many-body scars \cite{Pai_and_Pretko_scar_2019,Sen_scar_2020,Norio_scars_2020}, and exotic phases of matter such as discrete time crystals and Floquet topological phases \cite{roy_2017_floquet,sacha_2017_time,khemani_2019_a}.
 They also play a central role in the study of quantum chaos, displaying rich dynamics such as integrability-to-chaos transitions and dynamical Anderson localization \cite{Izrailev_Shepelyanskii_1980, fishman_rotor_anderson_1982}.
-Such systems are analyzed using Floquet theory \cite{grifoni_driven_1998}, which describes the evolution of a quantum system with a time-periodic Hamiltonian, $H(t+T)=H(t)$, where $T$ is the period of the external drive \cite{gfloquet_1883}.
-The question of quantum recurrences in Floquet systems was first addressed in \cite{hogg_1982_recurrence}, which showed that under certain conditions the dynamics of a time-dependent Hamiltonian can exhibit quasi-periodicity.
-Subsequent work linked the presence of recurrences to the rationality of the parameters in Floquet Hamiltonian \cite{fishman_rotor_anderson_1982}, and recent studies have refined this understanding.
-For example, \cite{pandit_2022_bounds} explores the algebraic constraints on the recurrence of observables in Floquet systems, while \cite{oszmaniec_2024_saturation} establishes a relationship between recurrence times and circuit complexity of the corresponding unitary evolution.
+Such systems are analyzed using Floquet theory~\cite{gfloquet_1883}, which describes the evolution of a quantum system with a time-periodic Hamiltonian, $H(t+T)=H(t)$, via the repeated application of a unitary operator.
+Specifically, the evolution over one period is captured by the Floquet operator $ U = \mathcal{T} \exp\left(-i \int_t^{t+T} H(t') \, dt'\right)$, where $\mathcal{T}$ denotes time-ordering, and $T$ is the period of the external drive~\cite{grifoni_driven_1998}.

-In many previous studies however the notion of recurrence is based on an approximate, distance-based notion, rather than an \textit{exact} recurrence of the system as observed in a few Floquet systems \cite{khemani_2019_a,anand_davis_ghose_2024}.
-This form of dynamics has recently become quite relevant, where such exact recurrences in Floquet system have been exploited to obtained a quantum advantage in a metrological setting \cite{zou_2025_enhancing,biswas_2025_the}.
-A deeper understanding of exact quantum recurrence is thus needed in order to fully harness such advantages.
+The question of quantum recurrences in Floquet systems was first addressed in \cite{hogg_1982_recurrence}, which showed that under certain conditions, the dynamics of a time-dependent Hamiltonian can exhibit quasi-periodicity.
+Subsequent work linked the presence of recurrences to the rationality of the parameters in a Floquet Hamiltonian \cite{fishman_rotor_anderson_1982}, and recent studies have refined this understanding.
+For example, \cite{pandit_2022_bounds} explores the algebraic constraints on the recurrence of observables in Floquet systems, while \cite{oszmaniec_2024_saturation} establishes a relationship between recurrence times and the circuit complexity of the corresponding unitary evolution.